divyashah/My_New_Website/content/project/phd-project/index.md

 ---
 ### Robot Design for Dexterous Manipulation.

-This research project is a part of the Ph.D. with [Dipartimento di Informatica, Bioingegneria, Robtoica e Ingegneria dei Sistemi (DIBRIS)](http://phd.dibris.unige.it/biorob/) at the Università degli Studi di Genova and in affiliation with the [iCub Tech](https://www.iit.it/research/lines/icub) at the Istituto Italiano di Tecnologia in Genova, Italy.
-The Ph.D. thesis is aimed towards design and development of a new wrist for the iCub humanoid for dexterous manipulation.
-The main focus here is the study and implementation of parallel kinematic mechanisms.
+This research project is a part of the Ph.D. with [Dipartimento di Informatica, Bioingegneria, Robtoica e Ingegneria dei Sistemi (DIBRIS)](http://phd.dibris.unige.it/biorob/) at the Università degli Studi di Genova and in affiliation with the [iCub Tech](https://www.iit.it/research/facilities/icub-tech) at the Istituto Italiano di Tecnologia in Genova, Italy.
+The Ph.D. thesis is aimed towards design and development of a new wrist for the [iCub humanoid](https://icub.org/) for dexterous manipulation.
+The main focus here is the study and implementation of parallel orientational mechanisms.

 #### Objectives